Cheesemaking: Mould-ripening

-In contrast to cheddaring, making cheeses like Camembert requires a more gentle treatment of the curd.
+In contrast to cheddaring, making cheeses like Camembert requires a gentler treatment of the curd.
 It is carefully transferred to cheese hoops and the whey is allowed to drain from the curd by gravity, generally overnight.
 The cheese curds are then removed from the hoops to be brined by immersion in a saturated salt solution.
 The salt absorption stops bacteria growing, as with Cheddar.
 If white mould spores have not been added to the cheese milk it is applied to the cheese either by spraying the cheese with a suspension of mould spores in water or by immersing the cheese in a bath containing spores of, e.g., Penicillium candida.

 By taking the cheese through a series of maturation stages where temperature and relative humidity are carefully controlled, allowing the surface mould to grow and the mould-ripening of the cheese by fungi to occur.
 Mould-ripened cheeses ripen very quickly compared to hard cheeses (weeks against months or years).
 This is because the fungi used are biochemically very active when compared with starter bacteria.
 Some cheeses are surface-ripened by moulds, such as Camembert and Brie, some are ripened internally, such as Stilton, which is pierced with stainless steel wires, to admit air to promote mould spore germination and growth, as with Penicillium roqueforti.
 Surface ripening of some cheeses, such as Saint-Nectaire, may also be influenced by yeasts which contribute flavour and coat texture.
-Others are allowed to develop bacterial surface growths which give characteristic colours and appearances, e.g. by the growth of Brevibacterium linens which gives an orange coat to cheeses.
+Others are allowed to develop bacterial surface growths which give characteristic colours and appearances, e.g., by the growth of Brevibacterium linens which gives an orange coat to cheeses.

+In popular culture

+Cheesemaking has served as the theme of several fictional works and games.
+This includes Fromage, a 2024 strategy board game.